Daniel Medwed

 Spring 2024

-Professor Medwed, a leading authority on criminal law, focuses his research and pro bono activities around the topic of wrongful convictions.
-His book, Barred: Why the Innocent Can’t Get Out of Prison (Hachette/Basic Books, 2022), explores the range of procedural barriers that so often prevent innocent prisoners from obtaining exoneration.
-He also co-authored the seventh edition of Criminal Procedure: Principles, Policies, and Perspectives (West Academic, 2020) and the second edition of Criminal Law: Problems, Statutes, and Cases (Carolina Academic Press, 2021).
+Professor Medwed is University Distinguished Professor of Law and Criminal Justice at Northeastern University.
+A leading authority on criminal law, he focuses his research and pro bono activities around the topic of wrongful convictions.
+His book, Barred: Why the Innocent Can’t Get Out of Prison (Hachette/Basic Books, 2022), which was named one of the “Best Fall Books” by Bloomberg in 2022, explores the range of procedural barriers that so often prevent innocent prisoners from obtaining exoneration.
+He also co-authored the eighth edition of Criminal Procedure: Principles, Policies, and Perspectives (West Academic, 2023) and the second edition of Criminal Law: Problems, Statutes, and Cases (Carolina Academic Press, 2021).

 Prior to joining Northeastern in 2012, Professor Medwed was professor of law at the University of Utah.
 He previously served as an instructor at Brooklyn Law School and helped oversee the school’s Second Look Program, where he worked with students to investigate and litigate innocence claims by New York state prisoners.
 He has also worked in private practice and as an associate appellate counsel at the Legal Aid Society, Criminal Appeals Bureau, of New York City.